presnick/ProgramsInformationPeople/_sources/AdvancedAccumulation/zip.rst

 Can't we do something similar with pairs of lists?
 It turns out we can.

-The zip function takes multiple lists and turns them into a list of tuples, pairing up all the first items as one tuple, all the second items as a tuple, and so on.
+The zip function takes multiple lists and turns them into a list of tuples (actually, an iterator, but they work like lists for most practical purposes), pairing up all the first items as one tuple, all the second items as a tuple, and so on.
 Then we can iterate through those tuples, and perform some operation on all the first items, all the second items, and so on.

 .. activecode:: zip_2